denten-books/plain-text/1-chapter.md

 To confront the computer as a *literary* device, optimized for symbolic exchange, one must first understand its peculiar relationship to universal Turing machines.
-And to understand the history of the Turing machine, we must see it in a wider cultural context, beyond journals of mathematics where it was first discussed.
-In what follows, I shall draw two, as yet unexplored, lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
+And to understand the history of the Turing machine, we must see it in a wider cultural context, beyond the mathematical literature where it was first discussed.
+In what follows, I shall draw two as yet unexplored lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
 This